4 Types of Effective Behavior Charts for Kids (Free Templates)

 How to make it most effective

-As the child gets better at avoiding the negative behaviors, they will accumulate stickers or checkmarks for doing so.
+As the child gets better at avoiding negative behaviors, they will accumulate stickers or checkmarks for doing so.
 You can then set up larger rewards that the child can trade their good marks for.
 You can choose the reward you will give them.
 After five checkmarks, for example, you can take them to get ice cream or on a trip to the park.
 Make it something that will get your child excited, so they work really hard for the reward.

 Common mistakes to avoid

-You are modifying a behavior in a child, which can take some time.
-Adults struggle to change their behaviors too.
+You are modifying a behaviour in a child, which can take some time.
+Adults struggle to change their behaviours too.
 Do not expect perfection, and be ready for your child to make mistakes as they learn.
 Continue to encourage them, so they do not give up.
 You may find that they do really well in the beginning and then start to struggle as time goes on.
 Keep encouraging and helping your child to reach success.

 How to Make It